Project

 Actions #7

-Updated by Jens Krämer about 21 hours ago
+Updated by Jens Krämer 6 months ago

 The attached patch implements web hook support - to call / notify external services when something happens in Redmine.